gantry/docs/pages/01.gantry5/02.configure/01.gantry-admin/docs.md

 ![Assignments](assignments.png) {.border .shadow}

 The **Assignments** panel is your one-stop-shop for assigning Outlines to specific pages.
-For example, if you have a Outline set up that you would like to apply specifically to your **About** page, you can do so here.
+For example, if you have an outline set up that you would like to apply specifically to your **About** page, you can do so here.